 All the ingredients are alkalizing.
-And except for ginger, they are listed in the Save Our Bones Program as Foundation Foods, thanks to their rich concentration of bone-building nutrients including:
+And except for ginger, they are listed in the Osteoporosis Reversal Program as Foundation Foods, thanks to their rich concentration of bone-building nutrients including:

 - Vitamin C: a multi-tasking vitamin that’s also a potent antioxidant and crucial for the production of collagen.

 - Boron: an important mineral that reduces the amount of urinary calcium and magnesium excreted.